diggers-mt/matrix_chat/README.md

 export MATRIX_API_HTTP_CLIENT=luasocket
 ```

-You might need to prepend `sudo` to first and second commands
+You might need to prepend `sudo` to first and second commands.

 You also need to add Matrix to your trusted mods if you haven't disabled mod security.